Gavin Newsom: Health

 Newsom campaigned on reducing the cost of health care and increasing access.
 He also indicated his support for creating a universal state health-care system.
 The budget passed in June 2019 expanded eligibility for Medi-Cal from solely undocumented minor children to undocumented young adults from ages 19 to 25.
 In 2021, Newsom signed legislation expanding Medi-Cal eligibility to undocumented residents over age 50.
 On June 30, 2022, he signed a $307.9 billion state budget that "pledges to make all low-income adults eligible for the state's Medicaid program by 2024 regardless of their immigration status."
 This budget would make California the first U.S. state to guarantee healthcare to all low-income undocumented immigrants, at a cost of $2.7 billion per year.

 Newsom was criticized in early 2022 for walking back from his support for universal health care and not supporting CalCare, Assembly Bill 1400, which would have instituted single-payer healthcare in California; critics suggested that opposition from business interests, which had donated large sums to Newsom and his party, had swayed his opinion.

-On July 6, 2022, Newsom signed Senate Bill 184, which established the Office of Health Care Affordability, with the stated goal to "develop data-informed policies and enforceable cost targets, with the ultimate goal of containing health care costs."
+On July 6, 2022, Newsom signed Senate Bill 184, which established the Office of Health Care Affordability, with the stated goal to "develop data-informed policies and enforceable cost targets, with the ultimate goal of containing health care costs".
 In August 2022, Newsom vetoed Senate Bill 57 which sought to authorize jurisdictions to approve supervised injection sites.
 Newsom signed The Zacky Bill.
 In October 2023, Newsom vetoed a bill to cap co-pays for insulin at $35.
 In 2025, Newsom signed a budget that restricted new enrollment of undocumented immigrants in Medi-Cal.
 Newsom signed the California Senate Bill 41 (2025) but vetoed other measures to regulate pharmacy benefit managers.

-Privacy
+Medical aid in dying

-In October 2023, Newsom signed the California Delete Act, providing a one-stop shop deletion mechanism for consumers to direct data brokers to delete their personal information.
+In 2021, Newsom signed Senate Bill 380, which amended the California End of Life Option Act by shortening the required interval between a patient's two oral requests for an aid-in-dying drug from 15 days to 48 hours, eliminated the requirement for a final attestation, and extended the Act's expiration date to January 1, 2031.
+In 2025, he signed Senate Bill 403, which repealed the provision setting that expiration date, thereby extending the Act indefinitely.